stevewpalmer/jcom/accounts/README.md

 # Accounts

-Accounts implements a very simple disk-based personal account tracking program that was originally implemented in FreeBasic.
+Accounts implements a very simple disk-based personal finance tracking program that was originally implemented in FreeBasic.
 It should be relatively easy to understand how it works.